Try the following comfort measures if your baby is hospitalized.

 - Stay with your child, or visit often.

-- Tell the nurses about any special words that your child may use to tell others what he or she needs.
+- Tell the nurses about any special words that your child may use to tell others what they need.

 Author: Healthwise Staff